ikuhamada/state-hands-on/CMD/CMD40/Beginner/index.rst

 .. code:: bash

-  $ gif2xsf -s
+  $ gif2xsf -s --xsf C2H4 --gif vib.data --prefix vib

-Use C2H4.xsf for the XSF file, vib.data for VIB file, and vib for prefix, and we get vib_*.xsf, which can be visualized by using XCrySden or VESTA.
+Use C2H4.xsf for the XSF file, vib.data for VIB file, and vib for prefix, and we get separate vib_*.xsf, which can be visualized by using XCrySden or VESTA.

 Finite temperature molecular dynamics
 -------------------------------------